Russian-occupied territories in Georgia: Russian border operations

-In September 2013, it was suggested that the continuation of "borderization" would place 1600 m of Baku–Supsa oil pipeline beyond the occupation line.
-Georgian deputy Minister for Energy and Natural Resources, Ilia Eloshvili said that the Russians had to move the line 1 km into the Georgian-controlled territory in order the portion of the pipeline to be under their authority.
+In September 2013, it was suggested that the continuation of "borderization" would place 1600 m of the Baku–Supsa oil pipeline beyond the occupation line.
+Georgian deputy Minister for Energy and Natural Resources, Ilia Eloshvili said that the Russians had to move the line 1 km into the Georgian-controlled territory in order for the portion of the pipeline to be under their authority.
 According to him, theoretically there would be no problems for operating the underground pipeline, but the BP supervisors would not be able to supervise this portion of the pipeline.

 Russian authorities remained tight-lipped about the developments, claiming only that South Ossetia was marking out its "true territorial boundaries in line with maps from the Soviet-era", when it was an autonomous region within the Georgian Soviet Socialist Republic.
 The Russian Foreign Ministry also dismissed the report that the boundary was being shifted further into Georgia proper and warned of "serious consequences" if Tbilisi continued what it described as "political speculation".
 Sergey Lavrov declared that fences across South Ossetia would no longer be needed after "hotheads cool down".
 Georgians suspected that the fence-building by the Russian military personnel was connected to the fact that their country made steps towards close cooperation with the European Union by initiating an association agreement with the EU.
 It was also suggested that Russia was trying to drag Georgia into a renewed conflict.
 The border was also dubbed a "rural Berlin Wall" for all the villages it had split into two.

-In January 2014, it was announced that swathe of Abkhazian territory would be included in part of the large "security zone" being set up in advance of the Winter Olympics in Sochi, Russia.
+In January 2014, it was announced that a swathe of Abkhazian territory would be included in part of the large "security zone" being set up in advance of the Winter Olympics in Sochi, Russia.
 In a period between 20 January and 21 March, anyone entering the zone had to produce documents to police.
 A stationary checkpoint was established at the village of Bagripshi in Gagra district on the edge of the 11 km zone, which was manned by officers from the Abkhaz security service, interior ministry and migration service.
 The Government of Georgia expressed "deep concern" over the "illegal expansion".
 On 19 March 2014, the security zone was lifted.